Running Payroll in Benin: Employment Taxes & Setup

 Payroll Cycle in Benin

-The payroll cycle in Benin is usually Monthly, with employees being paid as stipulated in employment contract.
+The payroll cycle in Benin is usually monthly, with employees being paid as stipulated in employment contract.
+It is also permitted to pay semi-monthly or bi-weekly when agreed in the employment contract.

 Benin’s payroll structure includes several distinct components, each following its own set of regulations that businesses must adhere to.